lexibank/tlopo/out/vol1/chapter7.md

 ## 7.1.
 Cargo

 A single base can be reconstructed, used both as a verb '(boat +) be loaded, carry a cargo' and as a noun 'cargo, load'.
-However, it occurs in the form of a doublet, with and without initial &ast;l-.
+However, it occurs in the form of a doublet, with and without initial _&ast;l-_.

 <table>
 <tr>